Staff: Head Start National Center on Program Management & Fiscal Operations

 Robert E. Pfeffer

 Robert Edward Pfeffer is a former Grantee Specialist for the Head Start Training and Technical Assistance Center for American Indian and Alaska Native programs.
 Mr. Pfeffer is also a former Head Start, childcare, and after-school director of twelve years in upstate New York.
 He also served as steering committee member on the Tribal Early Childhood Research Center at the University of Colorado Denver, regional alternate for the National Indian Head Start Directors Association board, and participated in various research projects and consultations within Head Start.

-Mr. Pfeffer holds a master’s in english (education) and a bachelor’s in education from the State University of New York at Fredonia.
-Currently, he is attending the Cornell University School of Management.
+Mr. Pfeffer holds a master’s in English and a bachelor’s in education from the State University of New York at Fredonia.
+Currently, he is pursuing his MBA at St. Bonaventure University.

 Assistant Director & Fiscal Team Lead (FHI 360)